The Secret History Of Mormon Underwear, The Sacred Temple Garments Worn By Members Of The LDS Church

 Early Mormon Underwear

-“The Lord has given unto us garments of the holy priesthood … And yet there are those of us who mutilate them, in order that we may follow the foolish, vain and (permit me to say) indecent practices of the world,” Joseph F. Smith, the founder’s nephew, thundered in response to pressure to modify the temple garments.
+“The Lord has given unto us garments of the holy priesthood… And yet there are those of us who mutilate them, in order that we may follow the foolish, vain and (permit me to say) indecent practices of the world,” Joseph F. Smith, the founder’s nephew, thundered in response to pressure to modify the temple garments.

 He added: “They should hold these things that God has given unto them sacred, unchanged and unaltered from the very pattern in which God gave them.
 Let us have the moral courage to stand against the opinions of fashion, and especially where fashion compels us to break a covenant and so commit a grievous sin.”

 Yet Mormon underwear did change after Smith’s death in 1918.
 Starting in the 1920s, a number of adjustments were made to the traditional temple garments, including shortening the sleeves and pants.
+The collars and the knots were removed, as well.

 A Sacred Tradition In The 21st Century